 Lancaster City Council is the risk management authority for the district and can design and submit flood risk management scheme proposals for flood risk management from sources other than main rivers.
 We are also the coastal protection authority for the district and take the lead in managing flood and coastal erosion risk management in the district, as well as coastal monitoring throughout Morecambe Bay.

-United Utilities is the water authority for the area and manages flood risk from sewers.
+United Utilities is the water authority for the area and manages flood risk from sewers and utility pipes.